Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 You can start and stop apps via the [Actyx CLI](/docs/cli/getting-started)

-### Getting help and filing issues

-If you want to get help or file issues, please write an e-mail to developer@actyx.io

 ### ActyxOS node not responding

 First, check that you entered the right IP in the `ax` command.
 If you still cannot connect, the output of `ax nodes ls` returns one of the two possible reasons (if you are using the ActyxOS Node Manager, you can see this info in the Status tab):